pavan-kaushal/synchronized-token-bucket/README.md

 - Demonstrates thread-safe usage of the token bucket

 ### `custom_queue_demo.py`
-- Python doesnt allow setting priorities for threads unlike Java, hence calling for this workaround
 - Adds a `PriorityQueue` to handle tasks based on arrival time
 - Useful when multiple producers are generating tasks dynamically ( each producer can add their tasks to the priority queue )

+## Limitations

+- Python doesnt allow setting priorities for threads unlike Java
+- if thread priorities are not set any one of the threads waiting for a notification will execute randomly
 - does not guarantee order of execution when multiple tasks arrive at the same time or tasks arrive between the refill cycles
 - to Ensure fair execution in the order of task arrival setting priorities at thread level is required which isnt supported in python